QUAL, V, ATO, UNH: ETF Inflow Alert

-Looking today at week-over-week shares outstanding changes among the universe of ETFs covered at ETF Channel, one standout is the iShares MSCI USA Quality Factor ETF (Symbol: QUAL) where we have detected an approximate $829.8 million dollar inflow -- that's a 2.6% increase week over week in outstanding units (from 235,450,000 to 241,650,000).
-Among the largest underlying components of QUAL, in trading today Visa Inc (Symbol: V) is down about 0.3%, Atmos Energy Corp.
-(Symbol: ATO) is up about 1.6%, and UnitedHealth Group Inc (Symbol: UNH) is lower by about 1.1%.
+Looking today at week-over-week shares outstanding changes among the universe of ETFs covered at ETF Channel, one standout is the iShares MSCI USA Quality Factor ETF (Symbol: QUAL) where we have detected an approximate $962.8 million dollar inflow -- that's a 3.0% increase week over week in outstanding units (from 236,450,000 to 243,550,000).
+Among the largest underlying components of QUAL, in trading today Visa Inc (Symbol: V) is up about 0.3%, Atmos Energy Corp.
+(Symbol: ATO) is trading flat, and UnitedHealth Group Inc (Symbol: UNH) is lower by about 0.3%.
 For a complete list of holdings, visit the QUAL Holdings page » The chart below shows the one year price performance of QUAL, versus its 200 day moving average:

 Exchange traded funds (ETFs) trade just like stocks, but instead of ''shares'' investors are actually buying and selling ''units''.
 These ''units'' can be traded back and forth just like stocks, but can also be created or destroyed to accommodate investor demand.
 Each week we monitor the week-over-week change in shares outstanding data, to keep a lookout for those ETFs experiencing notable inflows (many new units created) or outflows (many old units destroyed).
 Creation of new units will mean the underlying holdings of the ETF need to be purchased, while destruction of units involves selling underlying holdings, so large flows can also impact the individual components held within ETFs.